lucageo/FOSS4G-2018/README.md

 ### Add the hide charts function to hide charts when the popup is closed to wdpa_stats.js

-- Add this 4 lines to the bottom of the script
+- Add these 4 lines to the bottom of the script

 ```
 map.on('popupclose', function (){